ufo2011/NXP-MCUBootUtility/README.md

                       \hab_crypto         -- Generated HAB encryption related files
                       \log_file           -- Saved software operation log
                       \user_file          -- Temporary files
-                \gui                  --Place NXPMcuUtilityBoot development UI build project file
+                \gui                  --Place NXP-MCUBootUtility development UI build project file
-                \img                  --Place the image to be loaded during the use of NXPMcuUtilityBoot
+                \img                  --Place the image to be loaded during the use of NXP-MCUBootUtility
-                \src                  --Place all Python source code files for developing NXPMcuUtilityBoot
+                \src                  --Place all Python source code files for developing NXP-MCUBootUtility
-                \tools                --Place all external programs to be called during the use of NXPMcuUtilityBoot
+                \tools                --Place all external programs to be called during the use of NXP-MCUBootUtility
                       \blhost             -- Host command line tool to communicate with Flashloader
                       \cst                -- HAB encryption command line tool
                       \elftosb            -- Command line tool to generate bootable image